CraftAcademyLabs/ca_course/ionic/the_back-end.md

 rails g model PerformanceData user:references data:hstore --force-plural
 ```

+Note: What does the `--force-plural`flag do for us?

+Also, please note that we are using a datatype that we've not used before - the `hstore`.
+That is not a standard datatype in certain versions of PostgreSQL, so we need to make sure it will work.
 Open up the migration and add a line that adds `hstore` as a datatype and enables the database to store hashes.

 !FILENAME db/migrate/XXXX\_create\_performance\_data.rb